 The rhetoric seems to have focused on the aspect of projecting the leader as she reaches out to the world, sometimes even desperate.
-Johnson's short tether later freeze in the supply reiterates the extent of dependence, while the hard handed approach adds to emotional appeal as the populace is reminded of the British Raj.
+Emotional apoeals are always most impactful as it is.
+Johnson's short tether and later freeze in the supply reiterates the extent of dependence.
+While the hard handed approach adds to emotional appeal aspect, as the populace is reminded of the British Raj.
 The successful negotiation come as welcome move but the liberalisation exercise fails in garnering mass support, on the contrary draws a flak.
 The print media both national and regional further aids in the politicisation as election season kick off towards the last quarter of 1966.

 The Weather Diplomacy of United States - From 'Grains to the Rain'